nucrime/chat/readme.md

 * user management for administrators (with filtering by any occurrence)
 * user management for users.
 Available fields: First name, Last name, Username, email, role, dob, ban feature (user is being kicked as well from the chat, so he is able to view only login page)
 * toggle for dark / light theme
-* navigation drawer with access to user management, available chats, user avatar (TBD) with username, logout button (on click on avatar), current joined chat (currently only general, TBD dynamically resolve latest viewed chat)
+* navigation drawer with access to user management, available chats, user avatar (TBD) with username, logout button (on click on avatar), navigate to the latest joined chat
 * dynamic chat view title, depends on chat room name

 # Prerequisites